-- 3. Managing Executives must ensure the provision of the minimum resources, as follows: - a) Flat meetings two paramedic ambulances - b) Jump meetings two paramedic ambulances plus one other vehicle which may be a paramedic ambulance or Rapid Response Vehicle (RRV) - c) Ambulance crews each ambulance vehicle crewed by two staff.
+- 3. Managing Executives/Point-to-Point Organising Committees must ensure the provision of the minimum resources, as follows: - a) Flat meetings two paramedic ambulances - b) Jump meetings two paramedic ambulances plus one other vehicle which may be a paramedic ambulance or Rapid Response Vehicle (RRV) - c) Point-to-Point meetings two or three paramedic ambulances (see 2 above) - d) Ambulance crews each ambulance vehicle crewed by two staff.
 One must be a paramedic and the other a paramedic, ambulance technician, emergency care support worker, emergency care assistant or St John's emergency transport attendant.
-A rapid response vehicle should be crewed by a paramedic
+A rapid response vehicle (RRV), if used, should be crewed by a paramedic.
+All ambulances (other than RRVs) must be capable of transporting an injured rider to hospital whilst being appropriately monitored and treated.
+The entire course must be accessible by an ambulance vehicle at all times and this may include the use of a 4x4 vehicle subject to the course ARA.